-The Canadian Association of Allied Health Programs (CAAHP) / Association canadienne des programmes en techniques de la santé (ACPTS) bylaws were revised at the 2012 Annual General Meeting.
+The Canadian Association of Allied Health Programs (CAAHP) / Association canadienne des programmes en techniques de la santé (ACPTS) bylaws were revised and approved at the Annual General Meeting, April 2, 2018.

 The Organization shall be known as the Canadian Association of Allied Health Programs.

 The vision of the Association is to shape the future of health sciences education.

 The mission of the Association is to be an effective national network of health sciences academic institutions.
 In fulfillment of its mission, the Association will direct its activities to the following goals :

 - to be a forum for collaboration and information exchange among institutions involved in allied health sciences education ;

 - to profile and promote best practices and innovation, among academic institutions.